-You’ll also need to have a treatment plan and rehabilitation facility identified and ready to move your loved one into immediately after they admit they have a prescription drug problem and need to seek help.
-Depending on the extent of their addiction and how long they abused drugs, they may need to begin with drug detox before entering an inpatient or outpatient recovery program.
+Once you plan an intervention you’ll also need to have a treatment plan and rehabilitation facility identified.
+This will ensure you are ready to move your loved one into treatment immediately after they admit they have a prescription drug problem.
+Depending on the extent of their addiction and how long they abused drugs; they may need to begin with drug detox before entering an inpatient or outpatient recovery program.

 Does Someone You Love Need Prescription Drug Help?

-Don’t run the risk of losing a person you care about to a prescription drug addiction.
-Let our intervention specialists help you organize and manage an intervention that reiterates your support and encourages your friend or family member to enter treatment.
-We understand your loved one’s addiction may have you at the end of your rope, but Intervention 911 is here to break through the denial and get them the help they need.
+Don’t run the risk of losing a person you care about to prescription drug addiction.
+Let our intervention specialists help you organize and manage an intervention that will ensure your loved one enters treatment.
+We understand your loved one’s addiction may have you at the end of your rope.
+Intervention911 is here to break through their denial and get them the help they need.
 Don’t try to go it alone.
 Call us today to learn more about what we can do for you.